celikkoseoglu/celikk-personal-website-nextjs/_posts/airpodsPro.md

 ---
+title:
-seoTitle: "CK - AirPods Pro"
+  page: "CK - AirPods Pro"
+  post: "Airpods Pro - the end of wired earphones"
 description: "Earphones have come a long way.
 It's about time we forget about the headphone jack."
 date: "2020-05-17T00:00:00.000Z"
 cover: